-For each product [Pi] minimum of three reviews (RPUj) will be extracted to find the occurrence of most frequent tokens.
+For each product [Pi] minimum of three reviews (RPUj) will be extracted to find the occurrence of the most frequent tokens.
 The damping factor, d, is the likelihood that a user will click on a link, and (1-d) is for non-direct connections to any webpage.

 Sim i, j=1-d+dUj∈USim (Uj)×W(up)P